Health and safety

 Staying safe and protecting others

 It is vital that you follow the processes and rules in place in Scotland.
 These may differ from other parts of the UK so you must familiarise yourself with them and ensure that they are followed at all times.
 It is particularly important that you adhere to Scotland’s physical distancing rules and the requirements around wearing face coverings.
+Please also see the latest information on shielding.

 Film and TV productions are expected to take all reasonable measures to adhere to physical distancing requirements.
 In practice, this means that where particular activities cannot be carried out at a distance of 2 metres, they can be performed at less than 2 metres.
 It is expected that relevant PPE is used where possible.
 In line with industry guidance, only a small number of people, primarily actors in front of the camera, should be required to work at less than 2 metres physical distancing without PPE.